meritlabs/merit/README.md

 Merit Core
 =====================================

-www.merit.me
+### Merit aims to be the world's most adopted digital currency.
+You can learn more about the Merit Vision at: www.merit.me

 What is Merit?
 ----------------

-Merit is a digital currency that focuses on community, easy of use, safety and scalability.
+Merit is a digital currency that focuses on community, simplicity, and safety.
+It introduces significant innovation to previous digital currencies.
+Namely, it is:
+* Merit is **invite-only**.
+* Merit introduces the notion of **ambassador mining** in addition to classic _security mining._
+* Merit features **decentralized vaults** on the blockchain to protect and provide peace-of-mind.
+* Merit can be sent to **anyone** whether they have a Merit Wallet yet or not.

 Merit Core is a distributed peer-to-peer server that maintains a ledger using a global blockchain.
-You can also use Merit Core to mine on your machine.
+For the convenience of all users, especially non-technical ones, you can also use Merit Core to mine on your machine with a couple of clicks.

 License
 -------